tamutus/memoripy-for-vigil/README.md

     main()
 ```
 ## Classes and Modules
-**MemoryManager**: Manages memory interactions, retrieves relevant information, and generates responses based on past interactions.
+- `MemoryManager`: Manages memory interactions, retrieves relevant information, and generates responses based on past interactions.

-**MemoryStore**: Stores and organizes interactions in short-term and long-term memory, with support for clustering and retrieval based on relevance.
+- `MemoryStore`: Stores and organizes interactions in short-term and long-term memory, with support for clustering and retrieval based on relevance.

-**InMemoryStorage and JSONStorage**: Store memory in either in-memory data structures or JSON files.
+- `InMemoryStorage` and `JSONStorage`: Store memory in either in-memory data structures or JSON files.

-**BaseStorage**: Abstract base class for defining storage methods.
+- `BaseStorage`: Abstract base class for defining storage methods.

-## Core Functionalities
+##Core Functionalities
-1. Initialize Memory: Load previous interactions from the chosen storage and initialize memory.
+1. **Initialize Memory**: Load previous interactions from the chosen storage and initialize memory.

-2. Add Interaction: Store a new interaction with its embedding, concepts, prompt, and output.
+2. **Add Interaction**: Store a new interaction with its embedding, concepts, prompt, and output.

-3. Retrieve Relevant Interactions: Search past interactions based on a query using cosine similarity, decay factors, and spreading activation.
+3. **Retrieve Relevant Interactions**: Search past interactions based on a query using cosine similarity, decay factors, and spreading activation.

-4. Generate Response: Combine the current prompt and retrieved interactions to generate a contextually relevant response.
+4. **Generate Response**: Combine the current prompt and retrieved interactions to generate a contextually relevant response.

-5. Decay and Reinforcement: Increase decay on unused memories and reinforce frequently accessed memories.
+5. **Decay and Reinforcement**: Increase decay on unused memories and reinforce frequently accessed memories.

 ## Requirements
 Memoripy relies on several dependencies, including: